tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 You see the last update time of the weather forecasts in the main app. *Long pressing* this text makes the app display the time the weather forecast was *issued* by the DWD.

 The app uses a sync adapter that runs in the background.
 This sync adapter is triggered periodically by the system based on your settings (e.g. every 30 minutes to update warnings).
 The timing is *inexact*, so that the system can combine various sync requests to save your battery.

-The system won't call the sync adapter when no suitable network is available and/or other system settings like the battery saver or data saver prevent background syncs.
-Syncs may also not take place when the device is idle, e.g. in "doze mode".
+The system won't call the sync adapter when no suitable network is available and/or other settings prevent background syncs.
+See "My widgets don't update" above for a list of things that may affect background syncs.
+Syncs also will get postponed when the device is in

-### What can I do if the app does not sync data at all?

-Please make sure that:
-- syncs are *enabled* in the app settings,
-- sync is *enabled* in Settings -> Passwords & accounts -> Weather,
-- you have **not turned on** the battery saver,
-- you have **not turned on** the data saver.

-Contrary to previous app versions, putting a widget on the home screen has no influence on sync intervals.

-When the above fails, you may try the following:
-- grant the app the "allow all the time" location permission,
-- allow the app to run in the background (exclude it from battery optimization).
+"doze mode".

 ### How often does the GadgetBridge app gets updated (when this feature is enabled)?

-When GadgetBridge support is **enabled**, the app will update GadgetBridge once per hour.
+When GadgetBridge support is **enabled**, the app will update GadgetBridge approximately once per hour.

-Should you experience that the Gadgetbridge update occurs too rarely, the following things may help:
-- change app battery usage: go to the app info screen by long-pressing the app icon in the launcher, select app battery usage and select "unrestricted" (on older devices: turn off battery optimization for the app to allow it to run in the background),
-- place a weather widget on your home screen,
-- make sure you have the "battery saver" and the "data saver" disabled.
+If updates do not occur as frequent as expected, see "My widgets don't update" above for things you should check.

 ### Why is precipitation displayed in kg/m² instead of mm?